kohack/kohack.github.io/_posts/2022-12-30-refactoring-dotnet-http-api.md

 # So, Why Aren't More People Start Refactoring (Yet)?

-If you're like me and have experienced a situation in what I have described as signals that throw hints of [_Code Smells_](https://refactoring.guru/refactoring/smells), you must be wondering:
+If you're like me and have experienced a situation in what I have described as signals that throw hints of [_code smells](https://refactoring.guru/refactoring/smells), you must be wondering:
 _why aren't these refactored sooner?_  I've seen too many programmers writing or maintaining codes that are hard to maintain, yet never seemed to be alarmed or care that the codes are frustratingly difficult to maintain.

 If the codes are challenging to maintain, why don't we put more effort into refactoring our codes?
-I'm sure there are numerous reasons, but I think there are a few salient reasons for progrmmers' reluctance to refactoring codes.
+I'm sure there are numerous reasons, but I think there are a few salient reasons for programmers' reluctance to refactor codes.

 ## It's the Broken Windows